 I don’t feel like going out tonight, said the woman.

 Do you want to order in pizza, asked the professor.
-The woman shrugged her shoulders.
+The woman shrugged.

 What toppings, he asked, and immediately added, The usual?